nanostics/wisconsin-bca-azure/README.md

 A repository to test developing, training and deploying a model to Azure using the Wisconsin BCa dataset.

-Preprocessing and testing is done locally, and we build a `train.py` to train on the cloud.
+Preprocessing is done locally, with the ML pipeline in charge of training, registering and deploying the model.

 ## Local Deployment